fraenzi/popmod_snowfinch/docs/predictive_model.md

 #### Literature view on survival estimates for Snowfinches

-There is, as far as we know, only one published study on apparent survival in Snowfinches.
-It is from the Appennines [@Strinella.2020].
-The mark-recapture study took place between 2003 and 2017, and a couple of different mark-recapture models accounting for transients [@Pradel.1997] were used to estimate annual apparent survival.
+To our knowledge so far, there is only one published study on apparent survival in Snowfinches [@Strinella.2020].
+The mark-recapture study took place between 2003 and 2017 in the Appenines, and a couple of different mark-recapture models accounting for transients [@Pradel.1997] were used to estimate annual apparent survival.
 Depending on the model used, they found annual apparent survival to be between 0.51 and 0.64 for adult females, between 0.44 and 0.54 for adult males and between 0.09 and 0.13 for first year birds.
-In addition, they found a strong negative correlation between apparent annual survival of adult females and average temperature during the breeding season.
-Similarly, Ambros Aichhorn ringed Snowfinches in the Austrian Alps between 1964 and 2004, which also depicted a strong negative correlation between female apparent survival and temperature during the breeding season (own analyses in prep.).
-The averages apparent annual survival were found to be 0.63 (95% 0.56 -  0.70) in males and 0.50 (0.36 - 0.64) in females [@zauner_apparent_2022].
+In addition, they discovered a strong negative correlation between apparent annual survival of adult females and average temperature during the breeding season.
+Similarly, Ambros Aichhorn ringed Snowfinches in the Austrian Alps between 1964 and 2004, which also depicted a strong negative correlation between female apparent survival and temperature during the breeding season [@hille_are_nodate].
+The averages apparent annual survival were identified to be 0.63 (95% 0.56 -  0.70) in males and 0.50 (0.36 - 0.64) in females [@zauner_apparent_2022;  @hille_are_nodate].

 #### Own data on survival